cnoviello/CubeMXImporter/README.md

 The whole procedure is better described [here](http://www.carminenoviello.com/en/2015/11/02/quickly-import-stm32cubemx-project-eclipse-project/)

-CubeMXImporter requires Python 2.7 and `lxml`.
+CubeMXImporter works both with Python 2.7 and 3.x.
+It requires the `lxml` library.
 Linux and MacOS X users can install it using pip:

 ```
 $ pip install lxml